Petros Ravousis: Club career

-Ravousis took his first football steps in Aetos Skydra from where he was transferred to AEK Athens in the summer of 1972.
-A dynamic and tough defender, who was developed by the then coach František Fadrhonc.
-The Czech coach, by moving Lakis Nikolaou from the attack to the center of defense and pairing him with Ravousis, created one of the best defensive duos in Greek football history, as the one complemented the other's capabilities.
+Ravousis took his first football steps in Aetos Skydra.
+On 18 July 1972 he was transferred to AEK Athens.

+Ravousis was a dynamic and tough defender, who was developed after the arrival of František Fadrhonc.
+In his first season at the club, the Czech manager, moved Lakis Nikolaou from the attack to the center of defense and paired him with Ravousis, creating one of the best defensive duos in the history of the club, where the one player complemented the capabilities of the other.
 Ravousis, being dynamic and agile, also contributed to the team's scoring, usually in set-pieces in the opponent's area.
-He was a key player in AEK's course to the semi-finals of the UEFA Cup in 1977.
-In the 12 years he played at AEK, he won 2 Championships and 2 Greek Cups including a domestic double in 1978.
-In the summer of 1984, and after he had first taken care to prepare his successor as the leader of the "yellow-black" defense, Stelios Manolas, Ravousis left AEK and wore the shirt of Levadiakos.
-After two seasons at the club of Livadeia, in the summer of 1988 he retired from as a footballer at the age of 34.
+He was a key player in AEK's campaign to the semi-finals of the UEFA Cup in 1977.
+In the 12 seasons at AEK, he won 2 Championships and 2 Greek Cups including a domestic double in 1978.
+During his spell at the club he also served as a mentor to the younger Stelios Manolas.

+On 5 August 1984 Ravousis was released from AEK and signed for Levadiakos.
+After four seasons at the club of Livadeia, he retired as a footballer in the summer of 1988, at the age of 34.